John Randolph Tucker High School

 John Randolph Tucker High School is a public high school in the West End of Henrico County, Virginia, United States.
 It is named after lawyer and judge John Randolph Tucker.
 Its students and faculty often refer to themselves as “Tigers," and locals often refer to the school as "Tucker."
-The school had approximately 1,900 students and more than 105 classroom teachers during the 2022-23 school year.
+The school had approximately 2,100 students and more than 113 classroom teachers during the 2024–25 school year.

-The school attracts students from across Henrico County to participate in its International Baccalaureate Programme, Advance College Academy, and Center for Spanish Language and Global Citizenship (Immersion).